Esa-Gavin/Hermano-Quotes/README.md

 ## About The Project

-Here's a blank template to get started:
-**To avoid retyping too much info.
-Do a search and replace with your text editor for the following:**
 `Gavin-Kariuki`, `Hermano-Quotes`, `twitter_handle`, `gavin.kariuki@student.moringaschool.com`, `Hermano Quotes`, `Quoting app similar to reddit where upvoting and downvoting is enabled`

 ### Built With